Bali vs Thailand: Which is Best for Your Next Trip?

 Getting Around Bali

-Bali is a fairly small island, and the main ways to get around are by scooter, taxis, ride-sharing apps, and private drivers.
+Bali is a fairly small island, and the main ways to get around are by scooter, taxi, ride-sharing apps, and private drivers.
 Boats are also a popular choice if you’re heading to nearby islands like the Nusa Islands, the Gili Islands, or Lombok.

 One thing to keep in mind is that traffic in Bali has become a bit of an issue, especially in bigger towns like Seminyak, Canggu and Ubud.
 If you’re travelling by car, it’s definitely worth starting your day early to avoid the worst of it.